1. Signs of unhealthy relationships

 In those cases, maxillofacial surgeons should: 54 55 56 57

-More detailed descriptions of the injuries can be found when clicking on the corresponding locations on the face.
+More detailed descriptions of the injuries in each location on the face can be found when clicking on the cross in the corresponding circle.

 Image by Freepik